gevorgalaverdyan/hotels-service/README.md

-# hotels-service
+# ONYVA hotels-service
-This is an open-source microservice for onyva.fun
+This is an open-source microservice for www.onyva.fun